 There’s no standard age to undergo blepharoplasty, but surgeons usually see patients who are 35 years or older.
 At that age and over, many people notice wrinkles and bags developing and want to address them sooner rather than later.
 For people who are over 60, sometimes sagging skin of the upper lids becomes severe enough to impair vision.
 In these cases, a person may seek a surgical solution for practical reasons, not just cosmetic.

 Can a blepharoplasty in Toronto get rid of crow’s-feet?

 How is eyelid surgery performed?

-Blepharoplasty in Toronto is less invasive than many facial cosmetic surgeries, and so it can often be done using conscious sedation.
-This involves local freezing of the tissue in the treatment area and IV sedation to make you sleepy and comfortable.
+Blepharoplasty in Toronto is less invasive than many facial cosmetic surgeries, so it can often be done using conscious sedation.
+This involves the local freezing of the tissue in the treatment area and IV sedation to make you sleepy and comfortable.
 Because you will be awake throughout, you can expect to go home on the same day as your surgery without some of the negative effects related to general anaesthetic.
 However, because your eyes will be affected, you’ll need another adult to help escort you home safely, and you won’t be permitted to drive.

 There are 2 main components to eyelid surgery:

 Your surgeon will make small incisions in a natural fold of the eyelid.
 Through these precise incisions, they can remove skin and small amounts of fat or reposition fat pads.
 It’s that accumulated fat that creates the bulging look above your eyes.
 An ellipse of tissue shaped like a crescent is usually excised, and then extremely fine sutures close up the incision.
 Once healed, the thin line will begin to fade, and eventually it won’t be easy to spot at all.